drewhearin/beautiful-jekyll/_posts/2017-05-30-Ransomware-FSRM.md

 ## Ransomware Prevention with FSRM

-These are some ongoing notes for myself I put together on my phone while patching my 2008 R2 servers.
+These are some ongoing notes for myself I put together on my phone while patching our 2008 R2 servers.
 Suffice it to say, it's not meant to be a step by step, but something that I can look back on.
 Most of what's needed to implement this solution is listed under resources.
 I looked into FSRM back in October 2016 after we had a similar incident at the facility I work at.

 ### What is FSRM?